 We extracted the coding sequence of the longest transcript from each gene in each of our 19 species and used FastOrtho (https://github.com/olsonanl/FastOrtho), which is a reimplementation of orthomcl (Li, et al. 2003), to cluster genes into gene families.
 Using an inflation value of 3, we inferred 49,561 gene families.
 We then extracted the sequences in each gene family, correcting for inconsistencies resulting from the data originating from various sources and aligned each gene family with Guidance2 (Sela, et al. 2015) using MAFFT (Katoh and Standley 2013) as the underlying aligner, and removing any alignment columns with a score below 0.93.
 We also performed our own alignment filtering by removing columns in sliding windows of 3 codons that have 2 codons with 2 or more gaps in 50% of the sequences in that alignment.
 We also removed any sequences that were made up of greater than 20% gap characters and removed any alignments with sequences from fewer than 4 species or that were shorter than 33 codons after all filtering.
 See Supplementary Table S2 for alignment filtering details.

 We translated the remaining 11,016 alignments from nucleotides to amino acids and inferred gene trees with IQ-TREE (Nguyen, et al. 2015) using ultrafast bootstrap (Hoang, et al. 2018); the gene trees were used to infer a species tree with ASTRAL-Multi (Rabiee, et al. 2019).
-We rooted our gene and species trees using the outgroup insects with Newick Utilities (nw_reroot; Junier and Zdobnov 2010).
-Gene trees that could not be rooted because there was no outgroup were excluded from subsequent analyses.
+For subsequent reconciliation analyses, we rooted our gene and species trees using the outgroup insects with Newick Utilities (nw_reroot; Junier and Zdobnov 2010).
+Gene trees that could not be rooted because there was no outgroup were excluded from reconciliation analyses.
 After rooting, we retained gene trees from 6,368 gene families.
 To further reduce possible gene tree inference error, we used bootstrap rearrangement implemented in Notung (Chen, et al. 2000) with a bootstrap threshold of 90.
 This method forces inferred duplications on branches in our gene trees with a bootstrap score less than this threshold to be resolved in such a way that minimizes the number of duplications and losses counted in the tree.